Whitehall Township, Pennsylvania: Highways and roads

 The township's main north–south road is MacArthur Road (PA 145), which has an interchange with US 22 in the south and crosses PA 329 in the north.
 PA 145 heads south into Allentown and north to Walnutport.
 US 22 passes east–west through the southern portion of Whitehall Township on a freeway called the Lehigh Valley Thruway, with interchanges at PA 145 and Fullerton Avenue.
-US 22 leads west to connections with PA 309, I-476 (Pennsylvania Turnpike Northeast Extension), and I-78 and east to Bethlehem and Easton.
+US 22 leads west to connections with PA 309, I-476, also known as the Pennsylvania Turnpike Northeast Extension, and I-78 and east to Bethlehem and Easton.
 PA 329 passes east–west through the northern portion of Whitehall Township on Main Street, leading west to Schnecksville and east to Northampton and Bath.

+Public bus service

-LANta provides bus service in Whitehall Township, with several routes serving the MacArthur Road retail corridor and a transfer center located at the Lehigh Valley Mall.
+LANta provides bus service in Whitehall Township with several routes serving the MacArthur Road retail corridor.
 The bus routes connect the township with Allentown, Bethlehem, and other points in the Lehigh Valley.
+The transit center at the Lehigh Valley Mall moved because the mall requested LANta to move due to safety concerns.